 - Competing for friends, grades or in sports

-- Taking out their frustration on objects, pets or other people
+- Taking out frustrations on objects pets or other people

-- Show anger toward the baby (hitting, kicking, punching, biting)
+- Show anger toward the baby, like hitting, kicking, punching or biting

-- Ask for the baby to go back in mother's tummy or back to the hospital
+- Ask for the baby to go back to where they came from

 - Demand more attention when the parent is with the baby

-- Remind each child often that he or she is loved.
-Let your children know you respect all their feelings, even the angry thoughts.
+- Remind each child often that they are loved.
+Let your children know you respect all their feelings, even the angry ones.

 - Involve your children in getting ready for the new baby to come home.

-- Tell older children early about your pregnancy to give them more time to prepare.
+- Tell older children early that you are bringing a new baby into the home.
+This gives them more time to prepare.

 - If an older child has to move to a new room, make the move early.

-- Let the older child "help" with baby's care and be sure to give lots of praise (Picture 2).
-But, never leave the baby alone with a toddler.
+- Let the older child help with baby's care and be sure to give lots of praise.
+However, NEVER leave the baby alone with a toddler.

-- Try to work with a toddler on new skills such as toilet training, before the new baby is born.
+- Work with a toddler on new skills such as toilet training before the new baby is born.
 If this cannot be done, wait a few months after the baby’s birth.

-- If possible, space your children 2 to 3 years apart.
+- If possible, have your children 2 to 3 years apart.